 Dr. Sorokin finds that many of the women who visit him for breast augmentation actually need a breast lift.
 To get a better sense of which surgery is best for you, it’s important to clarify if you’re bothered by your breast size, breast shape, or both.
-This information will help guide you and Dr. Sorokin in selecting the right breast enhancement procedure for you.

 Want to learn more about the difference between breast enhancement procedures?
 New Jersey plastic surgeon Dr. Evan Sorokin can help.
 Request a consultation to get started.